Pornography addiction: signs, causes, and statistics

 Natural cures for pornography addiction mainly involve making significant lifestyle changes that can help to quit porn effectively.
 For instance, a person may try making changes to their environment.
 One way to do this is by avoiding triggers that may encourage someone to view pornography.

 Another natural cure is finding distractions.
 At times, some people view pornography out of boredom.
 In this case, joining social activities may help one get their mind off pornography.
-The time spent away from the computer and new bonds formed with other people are just a few benefits of social activities.
+The time spent away from the computer and new bonds formed with other people is just a few benefits of social activities.
+In a 2023 paper published in SHS Web of Conferences, Xiangyu Wu of the Kang Chiao International School in China suggests that social media addicts can engage in more worthwhile activities as useful distractions such as reading, exercising, and spending time with family and friends, which can be similarly done to conquer porn addiction.

 There is still a lot of controversy surrounding pornography addiction and whether it qualifies as a real addiction in the traditional sense.
 That said, research does not support a specific treatment for problematic pornography viewing.